 Description: Adding GPS to your Arduino has never been easier.
-Multiple GPS receivers attach easily to the shield, and with the example sketch (check below), you will be able to locate your exact position within a few meters.
-Here's where we are.
+Multiple GPS receivers attach easily to the shield, and with the SparkFun GPS Shield and the example sketch (check below), you will be able to locate your exact position within a few meters.
+Here’s where we are.
 GPS also gives you amazingly accurate time!

 The DLINE/UART switch switches the GPS module’s input/output between Arduino’s standard TX/RX pins or any digital pins on the Arduino (default setting uses pins 3 and 2 connected to TX and RX, respectively).
 The DLINE/UART switch must be set to DLINE in order to upload code through the Arduino IDE.